Prajwal18hikify/prajwal18hikify/README.md

 ---

 ## 🛡️ Executive Summary
-I am a Cloud Security Engineer based in Bengaluru, pivoting from a **Biotechnology background** to engineer next-generation infrastructure defense mechanisms.
+I am a Cloud Security Engineer based in Bengaluru, pivoting from a **Biotechnology background** to engineer next-generation infrastructure defense mechanisms .

 Currently, I am founding **CloudGuard**, an AI-powered cloud misconfiguration scanner designed to democratize enterprise-grade cloud security by closing the massive market gap left by legacy tools.